Skip to main content

 Gender

-The values available for this field will derived from the gender mapping table.
+The values available for this field will be derived from the gender mapping table.

-TASS.web Student Admin > Student Records > Student Information > Students > 'Gender' field.
+Data from the 'Gender' field in TASS.web Student Admin > Student Records > Student Information > Students on the ‘General’ tab.

 E